michalc/geolog/PREFERENCES.md

 - Prefer arguments passed to functions over using using state
 - Prefer having a few more variables rather than changing existing ones
+- Prefer rearchitecting a bit for now/fewer variables to be changed rather than adding a variable that gets changed
 - Prefer having a little bit of smell rather than overengineering for one or two cases
 - Prefer to refactor when realising the smell is too strong, rather than later
 - Prefer to judge all code as though it were written for the current uses, rather than giving weight to historical uses